Articles and Guides.

 When it comes to car insurance, Aussies certainly recognise the value of having a good policy.
 But the policy's details and ins and outs can often feel a little confusing.

 For each and every claim you make under your policy, you are required to pay an excess.
-Say you have a standard excess of $500.
+Say you have a basic excess of $500.
 If, following an accident, the total repair bill on your car is $3,000 as an example.
-You'll be responsible for paying the first $500, with your insurance policy covering the remaining $2500.
+You'll be responsible for contributing $500 towards the claim, with your insurance policy covering the remaining $2500.

 The excess may also apply if no one is at fault, or in the case of a hit-and-run.
 If your car is ultimately found to be beyond repair, the excess is typically deducted once your final claim payment comes through.